Outta Control (50 Cent song)

 "Outta Control" is a song by American rapper 50 Cent, recorded for his second studio album, The Massacre (2005).
-The song features production from Dr. Dre and Mike Elizondo.
-A remixed version of the song (although it bears no resemblance to the original) was released as the fourth and final single from The Massacre, although it is only included on the re-released version and replaces the original version.
+The song was produced by Dr. Dre and Mike Elizondo.
+A remixed version of the song was released as the fourth and final single from The Massacre, although it is only included on the re-released version and replaces the original version.
 The remix is also produced by Dr. Dre and Elizondo and features a guest appearance from hip-hop group Mobb Deep.
 It also appears as a bonus track on Mobb Deep's seventh studio album Blood Money (2006).

 Both versions of the song have "heavy" drum-based productions and also incorporate elements of strings throughout, although the remix is produced more sparsely than the original and also prominently features piano keys throughout.
 Lyrically, the songs are both largely about 50 Cent's ability to control the attitudes of people during his performances in clubs, describing how he has them "going outta control".

 Due to confusion over which version of the song would be released as a single, both versions of the song charted on the Billboard Hot 100.
-Though the original peaked at #92 (digital sales alone), the remix was a significant success, peaking at #6 on the Billboard Hot 100 and charting in the upper regions of several national charts worldwide.
+Though the original peaked at number 92 (digital sales alone), the remix was a significant success, peaking at number 6 on the Billboard Hot 100 and charting highly worldwide.

 Background

 The song was written by 50 Cent, Dr. Dre, Mike Elizondo, Prodigy, Havoc, Mark Batson, Chris Pope and Steve Standard, and produced by Dr. Dre and Mike Elizondo.
 It was originally released as "Outta Control" on the original version of The Massacre.
 This version was a completely different song, simply with the same title.
 However, when the album was set for re-release, the song became earmarked as the album's next single and was remade as "Outta Control Remix".
 The remix not only features Mobb Deep, but utilizes a different sample.
 However, no advanced single was released for "Outta Control Remix".
 This led to confusion among digital consumers who downloaded the original version of "Outta Control", causing it to chart concurrently with "Outta Control (Remix)".

 The original version thus charted at #92 on the U.S. Billboard Hot 100, while the remix charted at #6, becoming 50 Cent's seventh top-ten solo single on the chart as the lead artist.
 It also marked his tenth top-ten single overall.

+The remix instrumental was offered to Shady Records rapper Stat Quo after 50 Cent initially chose not to include the song on The Massacre; however, after Stat Quo had recorded vocals to it, he was informed that 50 Cent had decided to take the song back and offer it to Mobb Deep instead.
+Despite his initial disappointment, Stat Quo would later reflect in an interview with HipHopDX that he understood the decision, suggesting that 50 Cent was simply acting in the interest of his label's artists.